benjsmith2/hello-world/README.md

 # hello-world
 test repository

-more testing og github. folloeing the tutorial is really easy!
+more testing of github. following the tutorial is really easy!